Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

     [AI course materials](https://lumi-supercomputer.github.io/AI-latest/).

 Remember though that the compute nodes of LUMI are an HPC infrastructure and not a container cloud!
+HPC has its own container runtimes specifically for an HPC environment and the typical security constraints of such an environment.

 ## What do containers not provide